MicrosoftDocs/dynamics365smb-docs/business-central/finance-sustainability-setup.md

 ## Role center

 If your primary responsibilities involve sustainability processes, we recommend that you use the *Sustainability Manager* role center.
-This role center gives you easy access to the core sustainability features, as well as finance and procurement processes.
+This role center gives you easy access to the core sustainability features, and finance and procurement processes.
 It also shows you the most important sustainability-related key performance indicators (KPIs).

 To configure this role center, follow the steps: